Frequently Asked Questions

 Can my claim for Housing Benefit be backdated?

 If you are over pensionable age your claim for Housing Benefit can be backdated up to a maximum of 3 months.
 If you request a backdated award you will be asked to provide details of your circumstances during this past period.
-If you are under pensionable age you may ask for your claim to be backdated for up to 6 months prior to your application for Housing Benefit.
+If you are under pensionable age you may ask for your claim to be backdated for up to one month prior to your application for Housing Benefit.

 In both cases you must prove that you had a very good reason for failing to apply earlier.
 You will be asked for documentary evidence to support your request.
 For instance, if you have been ill, a letter from your doctor or the hospital.